sgopal08/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 go run main.go
 ```
-!!! note "Did you know?"
+!!! question "Did you know?"
     This command compiles and runs the program in a single step!

-1. Build the Go program:
+2. Build the Go program:

 ```
 go build -o hello_comp423 main.go
 ```
-This generates an executable binary named hello_comp423.
+This generates an executable binary named `hello_comp423`.

 ```
 ./hello_comp423
 ```
-1. Unlike go run, the compiled binary does not need the Go environment to execute.
+3. Unlike go run, the compiled binary does not need the Go environment to execute.

 ### Explanation of Commands
-`go run`: Compiles and runs the program temporarily without generating an executable file.
+* `go run`: Compiles and runs the program temporarily without generating an executable file.

-`go build`: Compiles the source code and produces a standalone binary, similar to using gcc for C programs.
+* `go build`: Compiles the source code and produces a standalone binary, similar to using gcc for C programs.

 **Running the binary:** Executes the compiled program without involving the Go runtime directly.